Abi Orfila -Vocals, backing vocals, piano, percussion.

 Dave Cash, BBC Radio Kent

-ORFILA are a UK country trio consisting of siblings Abi, Louise and Matt Orfila from Folkestone in Kent.
+ORFILA are a UK country trio consisting of siblings Abi, Louise and Matt Orfila originally formed in Folkestone in Kent but now based in both Folkestone and Oxted, Surrey.

 2013 saw the band support some major artists such as Beverley Craven and the legendary Albert Hammond.
 In April Seasick Steve’s tour manager saw the band support Albert Hammond and was so impressed that he invited the trio to record their debut album at his midlands based Studio, The Highbury Studios, which is famous for producing hit albums from artist such as Duran Duran, UB40, Fine Young Cannibals, Steven Tin Tin Duffy, Everything But The Girl and Kodaline to name but a few.
 The album was finished off in Kent in 2014 and features guest appearances by Liam Genockey from Steeleye Span, Colin Gibson who played with the Shirley Bassey band and Jamie Crompton former guitarist with Suzi Quatro and drummer for Wishbone Ash.